You are here

 - There are several Graduate Assistant (GA) who live in the halls and works with the RD to manage the larger residential areas.
 The GAs work with the RD to support all of the functions that happen in their area.
 There is also one GA who works out of the main Residence Life Office.

 - The Resident Assistant (RA) is probably one of the better known positions on campus.
 Each residence hall has a staff of RAs who are selected for their enthusiasm, organizational skills, maturity, and willingness to help others.
 They participate in training sessions, attend weekly staff meetings, attend ?in-service? training programs on relevant topics throughout the academic year, and meet individually with their supervisor biweekly.
 The RA lives on a floor/area with 20-35 residents.
 There responsibilities include answering questions, confronting policy violations, responding to emergencies, referring students to campus resources, reporting maintenance problems, and planing activities for their residents.

 - Administrative Assistants

-- Residence Life has 2 Administrative Assistants who manage the day to day operations of the office.
+- Residence Life has an Administrative Assistant who manages the day to day operations of the office.
 They work and manage the key system, room changes, housing assignments, and overall communication with all of our constituents.

 Specific Staff names and contact information can be found in the Residence Life Directory.